Tracardi/tracardi-api/manual/en/docs/flow/actions/reshape_payload_action.md

-# Reshape payload action
+# Create payload action

-This node reshapes data provided in payload, profile, session, or flow into another schema that is returned on output payload.
+This node creates data as payload output.
+It can reference profile, session, or flow in the created object.

 # Configuration

-In order to reshape the input payload user must provide transformation configuration.
+In order to create payload user must provide transformation configuration.
 Below you can find an example of such configuration.
 Use dot notation to access json properties from payload, profile, etc.

 You can mix regular values with values read from profile, session, etc.